tkuhn/tkuhn.github.com/index.md

 ### Short CV

+- **since 2023** Founder and CEO at Knowledge Pixels, Switzerland
-- **since 2015:** Assistant professor at the Computer Science Department of the VU University Amsterdam in the Web and Media group
+- **2015-2022** Assistant professor at the Computer Science Department of the VU University Amsterdam
 - **2013-2015:** Postdoc at the ETH Zurich in the Computational Social Science group
 - **2015:** Visiting researcher at Stanford University in the Dumontier Lab at the Center for Biomedical Informatics Research